Dictee: Structure and critical observations

 The stories of the women in the book (including Yu Guan Soon, Joan of Arc, Saint Thérèse of Lisieux, and her mother Hyun Soon Huo) focus on patriotism and exile identity.
 Cha's purpose of using multimedia and how do visual elements is to attract the readers' attention in different approaches.
 Though it is uncaptioned, the photograph of Cha's biological mother, Hyung Soon Huo, conveys the ways the past speaks to "escape the capture of discursive language" with this historical character.
 And in a deep sense, it also "clear[s] a way for what Dictée understands as the necessary reply to not repeat history in oblivion".
 She also uses a still from the silent French movie called The Passion of Joan of Arc to give readers a direct concept of what is going on in the text.
 So readers could think about the reliability of narration and focalization, multimedia and art, the ambiguity and authenticity in photography taking, and the boundary between fiction and nonfiction.

 Critics have read the book as a social discourse, aiming at informing the readers of the world about the history of the Japanese Colonial Period.
 The trauma suggested is also the product of nationalism, patriarchal forces, and colonialism during that period.
 What's more, it also shows the struggles that Asian Americans have been through in terms of their culture identity.
 Cha managed to call the public's attention to this kind of special group; at the same time, she also invites those who have the same experience or background to find their own cultural identity.

-Dictée is famous for its unique print format and typographic design, using untranslated French, Korean, Chinese, collage and fragmented text in the book.
-Not only the title of the book is dictation, but much of the book is also written in strict accordance with the dictation format.
+Dictée is known for its unique print format and typographic design, using untranslated French, Korean, Chinese, collage and fragmented text in the book.
+In line with the title, much of the book is also written in strict accordance with the dictation format.
 Cha's Dictée carries it out of melancholia into mourning, by working through multiple personal and political traumas as an outstanding work of postmodernity.